Khmelnytskyi Oblast: Rivers and Lakes

-There are 120 rivers with a length of 10 km or more in the Khmelnytska oblast.
+There are 120 rivers with a length of 10 km or more in the Khmelnytskyi Oblast.
 The largest of these are the Dniester River (which flows for 160 km within the oblast), as well as its tributaries: Smotrych, Ushytsia, and the Zbruch — and the Southern Buh River (which flows for 120 km within the oblast), as well as its tributaries: Buzhok, Ikva, and Vovk.
 The rivers of the Dnieper River's basin — Horyn, Khmora, and Sluch Rivers also run through the oblast.
 The oblast's lakes are located mostly in basin of the Horyn River.
 The largest reservoir in the oblast is the Dniester Reservoir.

 There are 1858 ponds and/or reservoirs in the oblast.
 The largest of these include Shchedrivske (with a surface area of 12.58 km2), Novostavske (with a surface area of 11.68 km2), and Kuzmynske (with a surface area of 7.65 km2).